Classical and new plumbed homology spheres bounding contractible manifolds and homology balls: Proofs of Theorems

 \end{proof}

 The discussion in the following remark is suggested by Marco Golla.

-\begin{remark} One may recognize that the upper part of the plumbing graph of $X'(n)$ behaves freely in the proof, so one might think that we obtain a two parameter family of homology spheres, let say $X'(a,b)$.
+\begin{remark} One may recognize that the upper part of the plumbing graph of $X'(n)$ behaves freely in the proof, so one might think that we obtain a two-parameter family of homology spheres, say $X'(a,b)$, displayed in Figure~\ref{fig:plumb5}.
 Then the determinant of its intersection matrix is $(-1)^{a-b-1}(a-b-1)^2$.
 Thus, its boundary $\partial X'(a,b)$ is a homology sphere if and only if $a=b$ or $a=b+2$.
-However, in this case, $X'(b,b)$ and $X'(b+2,b)$ are essentially same as our initial $4$-manifold $X'(n)$. \end{remark}
+However, in this case, $X'(b,b)$ and $X'(b+2,b)$ are essentially the same as our initial $4$-manifold $X'(n)$. \end{remark}